 How Irrational Fears Impact Your Life

-- Cause more distress as our minds overload us with negative thoughts of inadequacy.
-This can damage our confidence.
+Having irrational fears can damage our confidence.
 Having coached thousands, I know that a lack of confidence is usually the underlining impactor on most people’s success across all areas of their lives.

-Why Bother to Fight the Fear
+Why Bother Fighting the Fear?

-Couldn’t you just ensure you live your life in way that you don’t have to deal with your fear?
+Couldn’t you just ensure you live your life in a way that you don’t have to deal with your fear?

-All these fears and many more can be fixed but only if we can appreciate the benefits of fighting the fear.
+All these fears and many more can be fixed, but only if we can appreciate the benefits of fighting the fear.

 The first thing you must do is give yourself a big enough reason why.
 Go back through your life and remember all the occasions that this fear was there.

+Remember the feelings, the actions, the negative feelings you felt afterwards.
 Really experience the fear.
-Make it so painful that you probably notice your heart racing, your shoulders drawing up and your breath changing.
-That fear is causing physical change in your body, doesn’t feel good does it?
+Make it so painful that you probably notice your heart racing, your shoulders drawing up, and your breath changing.
+That fear is causing physical change in your body; doesn’t feel good, does it?

-How to Fight Your Irrational Fears
+How to Stop Irrational Fears

 Here are some of those ideas to help you fight your fear and get more of what you want out of life:

-1. Why I’m Awesome?
+1. “Why I’m Awesome”

 2. Draw out Your Emotions

-Earlier we looked at how irrational fears can damage every aspect of our lives.
-If you were to follow the negative spiral down you can follow the positive spiral up again.
+Earlier, we looked at how irrational fears can damage every aspect of our lives.
+If you were to follow the negative spiral down, you can follow the positive spiral up again.

 3. Acknowledge That You Need to Change

-Then it’s about acknowledging it.
-That means not only accepting it but feeling that it is yours to take on and change.
+Then, it’s about acknowledging it.
+That means not only accepting it, but feeling that it is yours to take on and change.

 4. Choose Your Words Carefully

 Any thought that gives power to your fear takes away power from you to fight it.
 Therefore, choose how you word your goal to overcome your fear carefully.

-5. Believe That You Have the Control Power
+5. Believe That You Have the Control

 The only person that can control what we think and feel is us.
-I know it can feel like other people are impacting on us, however they can only do that if we give them permission to do so.

 If you really think about that for a moment, can you see that you have the right to think and feel anything you want right now?
 I’m certain you wouldn’t choose pain, fear or anxiety.
 So, what would you choose to think about your fear?